PEDIATRIC SCOLIOSIS HUB

 By understanding the entire spectrum of traditional scoliosis treatment—from early detection and non-surgical options to the realities of spinal fusion surgery—patients can make more informed decisions about their treatment path.
 This comprehensive approach ensures that the goals of surgery align with the broader objectives of scoliosis management.

 These targeted goals of scoliosis surgery are designed to address both the physical deformities and the functional limitations caused by the condition, thereby enhancing the patient’s lifestyle and comfort.
-Because non-surgical treatments may not work in some cases, surgery becomes the best choice to correct the curve.
-Factors that determine if a child needs scoliosis surgery include:

 Why Choose Southwest Scoliosis and Spine Institute?